-You must sign the attendance sheet every day with your initials.
+You must sign the attendance sheet every day with your initials (or login to canvas).
 This is required by the State of California.

-If you miss more than 20 percent of a class, then you are considered absent, otherwise you are3 just considered late.
+If you miss more than 20 percent of a class, then you are considered absent, otherwise you are just considered late.
+Your daily PC work may be used to determine if you participated in class enough to receive credit for attending.